peteryzhang6/Law-of-One-Supplementary/Terms/Densities.md

 - You will find a sharp increase in the number of people, as you call mind/body/spirit complexes, whose vibrational potentials include the potential for fourth-vibrational distortions.
 Thus, there will seem to be, shall we say, a new breed.
 These are those incarnating for fourth-density work.
 - There will also be a sharp increase in the short run of negatively oriented or polarized mind/body/spirit complexes and social complexes, due to the polarizing conditions of the sharp delineation between fourth-density characteristics and third-density self-service orientation.
 - Those who remain in fourth density upon this plane will be of the so-called positive orientation.
 Many will come from elsewhere, for it would appear that with all of the best efforts of the Confederation, which includes those from your peoples’ inner planes, inner civilizations, and those from other dimensions, the harvest will still be much less than that which this planetary sphere is capable of comfortably supporting in service.

+29.20: Then when our planet Earth here gets fully into fourth density, will there be a greater gravity?
+- **Ra:** I am Ra.
+There will be a greater spiritual gravity thus causing a denser illusion.
 # 5th Density
 # 6th Density
 # 7th Density